eggheads/eggdrop/doc/sphinx_source/using/core.rst

     you use a Sun "telnet passthru" firewall, prefix the host with a "!".

   set nat-ip "127.0.0.1"
-    If you have a NAT firewall (you box has an IP in one of the following
+    If you have a NAT firewall (your box has an IP in one of the following
     ranges: 192.168.0.0-192.168.255.255, 172.16.0.0-172.31.255.255,
     10.0.0.0-10.255.255.255 and your firewall transparently changes your address to a unique address for your box) or you have IP masquerading